Huckleberries in a huckleberry plum pie; photo by sean dreilinger on Flickr (noncommercial use permitted with attribution / share alike).

-The huckleberry was designated the official state fruit of Idaho in 2000.
-Several species of huckleberry are native to Idaho (all belonging to genus Vaccinium, section Myrtillus).
-Fourth-grade students from Southside Elementary School in Bonner County proposed adopting the huckleberry as Idaho's state fruit.
+The huckleberry was designated the official state fruit of Idaho in 2000 (fourth-grade students from Southside Elementary School in Bonner County proposed adopting the huckleberry as Idaho's state fruit).
+Idaho also recognizes an official state vegetable.
+All State Foods

 A favorite food of bears, black huckleberries grow at elevations between 2,000 and 11,000 feet.
 They depend on an insulating cover of snow for survival during the winter and have not been successfully grown commercially.